Sharon Fitzhenry Award for Canadian Children’s Non-Fiction

 • The award is for the book.
 The award will go to the author unless 40% or more of the text area is composed of original illustrations, in which case the award will be divided equally between author and illustrator.

 • If the winning title is a translated work, the prize will be split 70% to the author and 30% to the translator.
-In the case of illustrated works, the prize would be equally split between the author and illustrator, with the author will retain 70% of their portion with 30% being awarded to the translator.
+In the case of illustrated works where 40% or more of the text area is made up of original illustrations, the prize would be equally split between the author and illustrator; the author will retain 70% of their portion with 30% being awarded to the translator.

-• Both the author and illustrator (if applicable) must be Canadian citizens or permanent residents of Canada (minimum two-year residency), or First Nations, Inuit, and Métis peoples of the land that is now called Canada.
+• Both the author and illustrator (if applicable) must be Canadian citizens or permanent residents of Canada (minimum two-year residency).

 • No posthumous submissions.